0412wei/cloudcomputer/README.txt

-“This is my frist test”
+“This is my frist test!”
+"this is my second test!"